michelle-miller/michelle-miller.github.io/README.md

 ### Using visual elements in conceptual information

-A picture is worth a thousand words, although the image's alt text should have fewer!
+While a picture may be worth a thousand words, the image's alt text should have fewer!

-The following content effectively incorporates images to illustrate a concept or explain a process.
+The following content effectively incorporates images to illustrate a concept or explain a process, and does so in an accessible way.

 - [Low-rank adaptation (LoRA) fine-tuning workflow](https://www.ibm.com/docs/SSLSRPV_latest/wsj/analyze-data/fm-tuning-methods-lora.html#lora-workflow)
 - [Rerank passages](https://www.ibm.com/docs/SSYOK8/wsj/analyze-data/fm-api-rerank.html#api)